 F1 Student Visa

-In order to qualify, applicants need to satisfy and prove several strict criteria during an F1 visa interview:
+In order to qualify, applicants need to satisfy and prove several strict criteria during an F1 visa interview, including the following:

-- Must have a foreign residence and must intend to return there upon the completion of their studies.
+- F-1 applicants must have a foreign residence and must intend to return there upon the completion of their studies.

-- While on your F-1 visa, you may only study at the academic institution through which the visa was granted;
+- While on your F-1 visa, you may only study at the academic institution through which the visa was granted.